awdeorio/mailmerge/README.md

 $ pip install mailmerge
 $ mailmerge
 ```
-If you get *error: could not create '/usr/local/lib/python2.7/dist-packages/mailmerge': Permission denied*, use `sudo pip install mailmerge`.
+If you get a `Permission denied` error, use `sudo pip install mailmerge` or `virtualenv venv && source venv/bin/activate && pip install mailmerge`

 # Example
 This example will walk you through the steps for creating a template email, database and STMP server configuration.
 Then, it will show how to test it before sending real emails.